Sinytra/Connector/README.md

 - Visit the [Mod Compatibility Thread](https://github.com/Sinytra/Connector/discussions/12) to can find information about known working / incompatible mods
 - To learn more about how Connector works, read our [Introductory blog post](https://github.com/Sinytra/Connector/discussions/11)
 - Developing cross-platform mods?
-Check out the [Forgified Fabric API](https://github.com/Sinytra/ForgifiedFabricAPI), a port of the Fabric API to Forge
+Check out the [Forgified Fabric API](https://github.com/Sinytra/ForgifiedFabricAPI), a port of the Fabric API to NeoForge
 - Install [Connector Extras](https://github.com/Sinytra/ConnectorExtras) for improved compatibility with third-party libraries and APIs
-- If you're using Embeddium with Fabric mods installed, also install [Lazurite](https://modrinth.com/mod/lazurite) for proper FRAPI compatibility

 ### 💬 Join the Community

-We have an official [Discord community](https://discord.gg/mamk7z3TKZ) for Connector.
+We have an official [Discord community](https://discord.sinytra.org) for Connector.
 By joining, you can:

 - Get help and technical support from our team and community members
 - Keep in touch with the latest development updates and community events